Chevrolet marketing boss Chris Perry resigns

-(Reuters) - The ongoing upheaval in General Motors Co’s (GM.N) executive ranks continued on Wednesday with the sudden resignation of Chris Perry as vice president of Chevrolet marketing.
+Dec 18 (Reuters) - The ongoing upheaval in General Motors Co’s executive ranks continued on Wednesday with the sudden resignation of Chris Perry as vice president of Chevrolet marketing.

-Perry, 53, spent just over three years in the job, after being wooed to GM in mid-2010 by Joel Ewanick, his former boss and colleague at Hyundai Motor America (005380.KS).
+Perry, 53, spent just over three years in the job, after being wooed to GM in mid-2010 by Joel Ewanick, his former boss and colleague at Hyundai Motor America.

 Earlier in 2010, Perry had replaced Ewanick as vice president of marketing at the Korean automaker’s U.S. operation.